workmagicio/dbt-adapters/dbt-database/README.md

 ## dbt-database

-`dbt-database` enables dbt to work with Postgres.
+`dbt-database` enables dbt to work with Database.
-For more information on using dbt with Postgres, consult [the docs](https://docs.getdbt.com/docs/profile-database).
+For more information on using dbt with Database, consult [the docs](https://docs.getdbt.com/docs/profile-database).

 # Getting started